l00sed/knowledge-base/markdown/introduction.md

 alias markdown-html='generate-md --input ./ --output ./converted/ --layout loosed-template'
 ```

+## Mobile editor

+If you want to commit edits to your KB remotely, I use the [Spck Editor](https://spck.io/).
+It's a nice mobile code editor with built-in GitHub functionality for pulling from or pushing to a remote repo.

 If you'd like to setup a similar KB structure, consider checking out the links that are provided on this page.
 Additionally, here's a wonderful markdown [cheatsheet](https://www.markdownguide.org/cheat-sheet/) if you forget any syntax.